Upload a File

 Saddle stitch binding in the printing business

-Saddle Stitching Advantages
+Saddle Stitch Binding Advantages

 Saddle stitching has become one of the most popular binding methods because it is far less expensive than other options like case, wire or coil binding.
 However, saddle stitching offers benefits other than price.
 These benefits include: